okamayana/coding-challenge/README.md

 * Use of `double` primitives instead of `BigDecimal` for decimal numbers.

- This is mainly because `BigDecimal`s may take a toll on performance, program scalability, and code complexity.
+ This is mainly because `BigDecimal`s may take a toll on performance, program scalability, and code complexity.git

 * Use of approximate comparisons of decimal numbers, e.g. rounding of decimal numbers (to 2 decimal places by default) before doing comparisons on them.